I'm a Mess (Avril Lavigne and Yungblud song)

 "I'm a Mess" is a song by Canadian singer Avril Lavigne and English singer Yungblud, released on November 3, 2022.
-The song is the third single and appears on the deluxe edition of Lavigne's seventh studio album Love Sux.
+The song appears on the deluxe edition of Lavigne's seventh studio album Love Sux and as an official track in her Greatest Hits compilation.

 Background

 The release of "I'm a Mess" was announced on October 24, 2022, in a livestream featuring Yungblud cutting Lavigne's hair with a snippet of the song playing.

 Composition

 "I'm a Mess" is a "a slow-burning guitar ballad" which "begins with Lavigne singing about an absent loved one", and "drums kick in later ahead of Yungblud's verse, which hears the Doncaster artist say his life "hasn't been the same since that night".
 In the chorus, the duo each long for a reunion".

 Critical reception

 "I'm a Mess" was received positively upon release; with Jack Rogers of Rock Sound describing the song as "really lovely", and an "open, existential and sentimental love song all about feeling lost and alone but knowing that there is someone else at there who can bring it back to the centre", further remarking that "the duo bounce off and complement each other beautifully, making it a track that will stick with you long after it has faded away."
 Writing for Kerrang!, Emily Carter referred to the song as "a sweet, sentimental ballad".